The CDL Crackdown: New Federal Restrictions on Non-Domiciled Drivers (2026)

 Why the Crackdown Now?

-Officials labeled it a “two-front crisis” threatening public safety and the integrity of commercial licensing.
+Officials have labeled this a “two-front crisis” threatening both public safety and the integrity of commercial licensing.

 Who Can (and Can’t) Drive Under the New Rules